 Can Dowager’s Hump be Treated?

-If you suffer from Dowager’s Hump, you’ll be happy to know it can be treated without the need for surgery.
-Here at Scoliosis SOS, we treat a variety of spinal conditions using our carefully developed ScolioGold method, including those suffering from kyphosis.
+ScolioGold method, including those suffering from kyphosis.
 This treatment programme is our own, unique approach to spinal therapy, which combines a wide range of proven, non-surgical techniques, to provide the best possible results for our patients.

 If you wish to learn more about the methods included in our ScolioGold treatment programme, click here.
 To book an initial consultation, or to approach us with any additional questions, simply click here to get in touch.